krishbains/Web-programming-cwgroup-main/README.md

 ## Deployed Application on EECS Openshift
 URL of Deployed Application: https://django-psql-persistent-web-apps-ec22663.apps.a.comp-teach.qmul.ac.uk/login/?next=/

-## Testing
+## For Selenium Testing
-For Selenimum testing: Ensure requirements.txt has been run.
-Activate conda environment, make migrations, then run 'python manage.py test'
+Ensure requirements.txt has been run.
+Activate conda environment, make migrations, migrate, then run 'python manage.py test'

+please note tests have a 15 second timeout, so tests will may take longer than expected to run.

 Below are the 6 test requirements from LearnOuts, and the test they are satisfied in.